 ACRES U.S.A.
-What is known about honeybee’s pesticide exposures other than neonicotinoids?
+What is known about pesticide exposures to honeybees other than neonicotinoids?

 WHITE.
 Maryann Frazier at Penn State University analyzed the pollen brought in by individual bees.
 On average, a single load of pollen from each bee contained five different pesticides.
-In 108 pollen samples, 46 different pesticides including six of their metabolites were identified.
-Up to 17 different pesticides were found a single pollen sample.
+In 108 pollen samples, 46 different pesticides, including six of their metabolites, were identified.
+Up to 17 different pesticides were found in a single pollen sample.
 The bees don’t stand a chance.
-Their pollen and nectar stores are contaminated with a pesticide cocktail of organophosphates, herbicides, fungicides and insect growth regulators.
+Their pollen and nectar stores are contaminated with a pesticide cocktail of organophosphates, herbicides, fungicides, and insect growth regulators.
 Neonicotinoids were rarely detected; they were probably present but below the level detectable by labs at that time.
 This is why the bee colonies die in winter and summer.
 Bees always choose fresh pollen when it’s available.
 They use their stored pollen as an emergency ration when times are lean.
-The bees mix together pesticide-contaminated pollen and honey to form beebread, and that’s what they live on for six months of winter.
-So for months on end the winter bees are poisoned by feeding on stored pollen contaminated by neonics.
+The bees mix together pesticide-contaminated pollen and honey to form beebread, and that’s what they live on for the six months of winter.
+So for months on end the winter bees are poisoned by feeding on stored neonic-contaminated pollen.
 Humans have a liver to detoxify poisons, but bees do not.
 Evolution had to choose between giving bees a strong immune system, which would be energetically costly, or opting for a short lifespan and a huge capacity for reproduction.
 Individual bees have a weak immune system but the colony has a strong social immune system.
-The bees groom each other 24/7, removing dust, bacteria and spores from each other’s bodies.
+The bees groom each other 24/7 to remove dust, bacteria, and spores from each other’s bodies.
 The colony can lose 20,000 bees and replace them within one month.

 ACRES U.S.A.
 Beekeepers have been asking for research on the synergistic effects of different pesticides.

 WHITE.
 Maryann Frazier found out that imidacloprid’s toxicity increases by a factor of 100 when combined with a single fungicide.
-Add an herbicide to the neonic and fungicide and the toxicity increases by a factor of 1,000.
+Add an herbicide to the neonic and fungicide, and the toxicity increases by a factor of 1,000.
 Remember that Frazier found an average of 46 different pesticides in her study hives.
-This finding points to the inadequacy of so-called Pesticide Risk Assessment.
-Before EPA registers any pesticide, it is supposed to assess the risks.
-But the poison manufacturer provides the only data that EPA uses to evaluate it.
-If you’re a company which has spent $50 million developing a new pesticide, why would you reveal data that proves your pesticide kills bees?
+This finding points to the inadequacy of so-called Pesticide Risk Assessments.
+Before the EPA registers any pesticide, it is supposed to assess the risks.
+But the poison manufacturer provides the only data that the EPA uses to evaluate it.
+If you’re a company that has spent $50 million developing a new pesticide, why would you reveal data that proves your pesticide kills bees?
 There are no gamekeepers here, only poachers.
-The truth is America doesn’t really have a pesticide regulation system.
-It has the carefully crafted, necessary illusion, that some agency is protecting the health and environment of the American people.
-In truth, EPA rubber-stamps virtually every pesticide that comes before it.
-Pesticide science is utterly corrupt, the equivalent of tobacco science in the 1970s.
+The truth is America that doesn’t really have a pesticide regulation system.
+It has the carefully crafted necessary illusion that some agency is protecting the health and environment of the American people.
+In truth, the EPA rubber-stamps virtually every pesticide that comes before it.
+Pesticide science is utterly corrupt — the equivalent of tobacco science in the 1970s.

 ACRES U.S.A.
 How specifically does this regulatory failure relate to neonicotinoids?

 WHITE.
-EPA has a track record of licensing pesticides, even when its own scientists say they should not be licensed.
+The EPA has a track record of licensing pesticides, even when its own scientists say they should not be licensed.
 This happened with clothianidin.
-The agency even changed the definition of pesticide, so that a seed coated with neonics is officially “not a pesticide.”
+The agency even changed the definition of a pesticide so that a seed coated with neonics is officially “not a pesticide.”
 Instead it is defined as a “treated object” and doesn’t appear in the pesticide statistics.
-Not one of the trillions of neonic-coated seeds, used on 200 million acres of U.S. crops, is classified as a “pesticide-use” by EPA.
-This obscene loophole speaks volumes about EPA’s determination to enable the use of neonics.
-In 2005 Tom Theobald was contacted by an informant within EPA, who leaked a memo from the agency’s science division.
-They had assessed clothianidin, using the industry’s data, and concluded that it should not be licensed because it killed bees, was highly persistent in soil and contaminated groundwater.
+Not one of the trillions of neonic-coated seeds, used on 200 million acres of U.S. crops, is classified as a “pesticide-use” by the EPA.
+This obscene loophole speaks volumes about the EPA’s determination to enable the use of neonics.
+In 2005, Tom Theobald was contacted by an informant within the EPA who leaked a memo from the agency’s science division.
+They had assessed clothianidin, using the industry’s data, and concluded that it should not be licensed because it killed bees, was highly persistent in soil, and contaminated groundwater.
 Tom posted this internal memo online and it went viral.
-EPA ignored the direct advice of its own scientists to refuse this pesticide a license.
-Management’s response was to give clothianidin a conditional license.
-Conditional registration means EPA licensed clothianidin with a flimsy rider that the agency would require an additional bee-life cycle study within a few years.
-EPA has used that loophole to license dozens of pesticides.
-Then EPA accepted absurd studies like the Cutler-Dupree study, which didn’t prove a thing.
+The EPA ignored the direct advice of its own scientists to refuse this pesticide a license.
+Their management’s response was to give clothianidin a conditional license.
+Conditional registration means the EPA licensed clothianidin with a flimsy rider that the agency would require an additional bee-life cycle study within a few years.
+The EPA has used that loophole to license dozens of pesticides.
+Then the EPA accepted absurd studies like the Cutler-Dupree study, which didn’t prove a thing.
 Researchers planted four canola fields of about 2 acres each, and put hives in each area.
 Two fields were treated with clothianidin and two received no pesticide, but the test and control plots were only 300 yards apart.
 The researchers claimed no difference in the colonies’ survival, whether they fed on the neonics or not.
 But bees gather pollen over a 3-mile radius.
 The chances of a bee staying in either the control or test plots were nil.
 Pollen analysis showed that the bees only gathered 5 percent of their pollen from the test plots.
-Nevertheless, EPA brazenly accepted this ludicrous study and gave clothianidin a full registration.
-There have been four pesticide cycles: the organochlorines, organophosphates and carbamates, pyrethroids and neonicotinoids.
+Nevertheless, the EPA brazenly accepted this ludicrous study and gave clothianidin a full registration.
+There have been four pesticide cycles: the organochlorines, organophosphates and carbamates, pyrethroids, and neonicotinoids.
 At the beginning of each cycle, the regulators declared each of these pesticides safe, based on data from the manufacturers.
-After a few years people start to notice that bees, or fish, or eagles are dying, and protests begin.
-After 20 years, when a real environmental crisis develops, the pesticide company or EPA admits it’s dangerous and withdraws it.
+After a few years, people start to notice that bees, or fish, or eagles are dying, and protests begin.
+After 20 years, when a real environmental crisis develops, the pesticide company or the EPA admits it’s dangerous and withdraws it.